freebsd/pkg/README.md

 pkg - a binary package manager for FreeBSD
 ==========================================

-Known to fully work on (official package manager:
+Known to fully work on (official package manager):

 - DragonflyBSD

-Known work on (has been ported to):
+Known to work on (has been ported to):

 - Linux
 - NetBSD/EdgeBSD